pedromsantos/ts-kata/src/13_RefactoringGolf/hole8/README.md

-# Hole 1 to Hole 2
+# Hole 8 to Hole 9

-Change the code in hole 1 to be identical to the code on hole 2, both implenentation and tests can change.
+Change the code in hole 8 to be identical to the code on hole 9, both implenentation and tests can change.

 ## Refactorings

-- Tackle code comments, long method and large class
+- Tackle innappropriate intimacy and message chain
-  - Extract method

 ## Tips